Ross Bender, Ph.D.

 Kyle Freeman, Ph.D.

 Dr. Kyle Freeman is Director of New Product Development for The Mosaic Company.
 He is responsible for leading all product development, agronomy, and research efforts worldwide.
 This includes leading Mosaic's new product development process, the Stage-Gate® process.
 Dr. Freeman and his team manage over 500 small-plot research trials around the world, as well as a commercial trial program with more than 100 locations annually.
 Additionally, Dr. Freeman leads a global team of agronomists that deliver fertility and crop nutrition expertise to Mosaic and its customers.
-Dr. Freeman earned a Master of Science degree in soil science and Ph.D. in soil fertility from Oklahoma State University, and is an active member of the ASA-CSSA-SSSA Societies, serving on various committees.
+Dr. Freeman earned a Master of Science degree in soil science and Ph.D. in soil fertility from Oklahoma State University, and he is an active member of the ASA-CSSA-SSSA professional societies, serving on various committees.